TheSpreadEagleDisco1972.JPG

 Andy Mac and The Spread Eagle Disco

-He soon became known as a well dressed, flamboyant and entertaining disc jockey playing all sorts of different venues through out the south of England during 1973 and 1974.
+Andy Mac soon became known as a well-dressed, flamboyant and entertaining disc jockey playing all a variety of different venues throughout the south of England during 1973 and 1974.

 1972